scuzzydude/asimov/asimov.md

 ## The Board of Trustees

-The Foundation shall be governed by the Board of Trustees[^24].
+The Foundation shall be governed by the Board of Trustees[^25].
 I suggest that the total number of trustees be eleven, as follows.

 ### Engineer (1)

 Since the metric of genius is an engineered system, we need an engineer to run it.
 The trustee engineer is in charge of execution of asimov disbursement, as laid out in the disbursement plan, as well as stabilizing the metric.
 The Engineer also maintains the engineer's reserve, which is asimov leftover from the disbursement schedule.
-The engineer's reseve may be used in cases of emergency or crisis, and is passed on to the next elected engineer.
+The engineer's reserve may be used in cases of emergency or crisis, and is passed on to the next elected engineer.

-The engineer is elected by the scootara for a term of ten years.[^25] An emergency election is held if the engineer cannot complete his term, for the remainder of the term (decade).
+The engineer is elected by the scootara for a term of ten years.[^26] An emergency election is held if the engineer cannot complete his term, for the remainder of the term (decade).

 The engineer's only direct tool is compliance with the disburstement schedule, which shall be part of the admeentments to the charter specificying the metric system.
 The engineer cannot exceed the disbursement schedule, but can disburse lower amounts than the schedule calls for and maintain an **engineer's reserve**, which can be carried over to the next engineer's term.
 The engineer can also disburse in uneven amounts throughout the terms.